nopnop2002/esp-idf-ili9340/README.md

 To use the touch panel, you need to add a jumper.
 ![14pin-adapter-3](https://github.com/nopnop2002/esp-idf-ili9340/assets/6020549/fba70ca5-1ab1-4f0c-8962-1b4efb195b35)

-This results in the following GPIO connections:
+As a result, the GPIO will be:
 |TFT||ESP32|
 |:-:|:-:|:-:|
 |VCC|--|3.3V|